April 8, 2013

 - Safety meeting begins at 9 a.m.

-- Bring water or beverage of your choice, gloves, and raingear (weather depending).
+- Bring water or beverage of your choice, snacks, gloves, and raingear (depending on the weather).

 - Lunch will be provided to all volunteers.

 - No dogs allowed, for the safety of pack animals.

 From I-5 take Exit #95 and head west on Maytown Road for approximately 3 miles.
 At Littlerock, the road becomes 128th Ave.
 Continue about a mile until the road ends at the “T” intersection of the Waddell Creek Road and Mima Road.
 Turn right on Waddell Creek/Mima Road and continue for 2.5 miles.
 Entrance to the campground is on the left.
 Drive through and look for parking directions.

 For more information about the event, contact Nick Cronquist, 360-480-2700, or firstname.lastname@example.org.

 Volunteers play a key role in keeping DNR recreation areas open and safe for the public.
 Volunteers help maintain trails and facilities, pick up litter, participate in work parties, provide information to visitors, alert law enforcement to any suspicious activities, and much more.
 Each year, volunteers spend tens of thousands of hours working to improve recreation on DNR-managed lands.
 Many of these hours can be used as in-kind match when DNR applies for grant funding.
 Volunteers can also earn volunteer vouchers toward a complimentary Discover Pass for 24 hours of work on approved projects.
 DNR posts its recreation volunteer projects on the web at www.dnr.wa.gov/RecreationEducation/Topics/OtherRecreationInformation/Pages/amr_rec_volunteer_calendar.aspx

 Web links: New Capitol State Forest map is hot off the presses!